Vyral/base-template/_posts/2018-09-18-a-few-of-the-many-ways-we-can-help-homebuyers.md

 **Our team offers full-service purchasing all across the Lower Mainland.** We have agents from Vancouver all the way to Abbotsford.
 We also offer a VIP buyer program, which you can learn more about [here.](http://www.2percentsolution.ca/buying-and-selling-guides/vip-buyer.html){: target="_blank"}

-<br>**Additionally, through the end of 2018, we’re offering a cash rebate to all the homebuyers who close on a purchase with us.** That’s right, we are offering up to 20% of our commissions from the home seller to pass on to you as a buyer as a way to say thank you for using us as your preferred agent.
+<br>**Additionally, through the end of 2018, we’re offering a cash rebate to all the homebuyers who close on a purchase with us.** That’s right&#151;we are offering up to 20% of our commissions from the home seller to pass on to you as a buyer as a way to say thank you for using us as your preferred agent.

 {% include pullquote.html %}